 Ketogenic Diet Meal Planning Strategies

-There is a growing segment of the natural health movement that endorses the ketogenic diet as the best nutritional approach.
+There is a growing segment of the natural health movement that endorses the ketogenic diet meal plan as the best nutritional approach.
 The biggest challenge people have is navigating how to set up meals to maintain ketosis.

-When meal planning on a ketogenic diet you will take into account your unique metabolism.
+When meal planning on a ketogenic diet meal plan you will take into account your unique metabolism.
 Some people do great with intermittent fasting where they go 16-18 hours without a calorie source.
 Other individuals who have adrenal fatigue may need to eat every 4 hours or so to maintain stable blood sugar and elevate ketones appropriately.

 What Do You Eat For Breakfast?